The term “periodontal” means “around the tooth.” Periodontal disease (also known as periodontitis and gum

 teeth, and eventually tooth loss.

 Periodontal disease is the leading cause of tooth loss among adults and should always be promptly treated.
+Extensive research suggests that periodontal disease can be linked to stroke, heart disease, diabetes and other

 chronic diseases.
 The mouth is a portal to the rest of the body.
 Bacteria that build up in the mouth travels to